PeiyiGuan/tutorial/README.md

-# tutorial
+# java notes
-This is a tutorial for java programming language
+This is a notes repo for java programming language